eslint/eslint/docs/rules/lines-around-directive.md

+# lines-around-directive

-# require or disallow newlines around directives (lines-around-directive)
+Requires or disallow newlines around directives.

 This rule was **deprecated** in ESLint v4.0.0 and replaced by the [padding-line-between-statements](padding-line-between-statements.md) rule.